radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 1. Navigate to the %RLI_HOME%\bin\windows.service directory.
 Control-panel-service-install and control-panel-service-uninstall are located here.
 You can use these to install the web server as a service and uninstall the web server as a service respectively.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – if you are running the web server that hosts the control panel on Windows 7, 2008, 2012, or 2016, you should execute control-panel-service-install or control-panel-service-uninstall as an administrator.
-To do so, right-click on the file and choose Run as administrator.**
+>If you are running the web server that hosts the control panel on Windows 7, 2008, 2012, or 2016, you should execute control-panel-service-install or control-panel-service-uninstall as an administrator.
+To do so, right-click on the file and choose Run as administrator.

 2. Verify that the web server is stopped.
 For example, try going to: http://localhost:7070 (this is using the default port, if you set a different port during the RadiantOne install, you should use it here).
 If this page doesn’t return anything, the web server probably isn’t running.
 If it is running you can stop it with: <RLI_HOME>/bin/stopWebAppserver.bat.
 3. Execute the control-panel-service-install file.
 A command window opens briefly and then exits.
 Check your services window (refresh if it was already open) and you should see a new service for the RadiantOne FID Management Console.
 4. Verify the server started by opening a web browser and navigating to: http://localhost:7070 (this is using the default port, if you set a different port during the RadiantOne install, you should use it here).
 If the web server starts successfully, you can close the browser window and stop the server with <RLI_HOME>/bin/stopWebAppserver.bat.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – if a cluster, execute the steps described in this section on each cluster node.**
+>If a cluster, execute the steps described in this section on each cluster node.

 ### As a LINUX Daemon